Simon has been involved in software development since the days of paper tape. He has developed niche software for information management.

 In the broadest of terms, the Mac development environment can generate sophisticated apps and requires little or no coding to deal with mundane but important attributes such as handling form resizing.
 However, it has a daunting learning curve and minimal documentation.
 The single-screen design requires constant juggling unless large or multiple screens are available.

 Developers are steered toward App Store deployment.
-This has advantages, but the developer registration fee, loss of 30% of license fee income and application restrictions may be offputting.
+This has the advantage of easily reaching only Mac users, but the developer registration fee and the loss of up to 30% of license fee income may be offputting.
+There are also considerable restrictions on the app itself, which is subjected to an automated checking process.
+Dealing with the problems detected requires Googling the received message and seeing how other users have dealt with the problem, as the messages themselves are terse.
 Independent deployment via .dmg files is possible but requires developer registration to avoid installation obstruction.

 The development process is made more difficult by limited text search and editing facilities and the lack of utility of call stacks, which frequently do not indicate how to trap user interactions, as they do in Visual Studio.
 Extensive use is made of binding interface components, but the means of achieving this are not clear.
 Failures in binding operations can be very difficult to diagnose.
 The composite nature of interface components such as buttons and combo boxes may be confusing.